Sympathetic cooling and squeezing of two co-levitated nanoparticles: Introduction

 \section{Introduction}

 The ability to cool and control the centre-of-mass (CoM) motion of levitated nanoparticles and microparticles, coupled with their extreme isolation from the environment, makes them ideal candidates for measuring weak forces.
-They have already been been used in the search for dark matter candidates~\cite{Monteiro2020, Moore2021, Carney2021}, for investigating the macroscopic limits of quantum mechanics~\cite{RomeroIsart2010, BatemanWMInter2014, Bahrami2014, Weiss2021} and measuring short-range forces~\cite{GeraciZepto2016, Hebestreit2018_2, Kawasaki2020, Weiss2021}.
+They have been proposed as detectors in the search for dark matter candidates~\cite{Monteiro2020, Moore2021, Carney2021}, for investigating the macroscopic limits of quantum mechanics~\cite{RomeroIsart2010, BatemanWMInter2014, Bahrami2014, Weiss2021, Cosco2021} and for measuring short-range forces~\cite{GeraciZepto2016, Hebestreit2018_2, Kawasaki2020, Weiss2021, Cosco2021}.
 To date, only a few investigations have focused on cooling and controlling more than a single particle levitated in vacuum~\cite{Arita2018, Slezak2019}.
-Arrays of levitated nanoparticles are of interest as they can be used to enhance detection of dark matter candidates~\cite{Moore2021, Carney2021}, measure vacuum friction~\cite{Zhao2012} and even for evdiencing quantumness of gravity via entanglement~\cite{Sougato2017, Datta2021}.
+Arrays of levitated nanoparticles are of interest as they can be used to enhance the detection of dark matter candidates~\cite{Moore2021, Carney2021}, measure vacuum friction~\cite{Zhao2012} and for evidencing the quantumness of gravity via entanglement~\cite{Sougato2017, Datta2021}.
 Even arrays as small as two particles can be useful for increasing the isolation from external noise sources~\cite{King1998}.
 A first step towards utilising arrays of levitated particles is the development of tools to control the motion of co-levitated particles.

 Sympathetic cooling has been used extensively in ion trapping experiments to cool atomic and molecular species where no favourable internal transitions for laser cooling are available~\cite{Wineland1978, Drullinger1980, Larson1986, Baba1996, Molhave2000}.
-It is made possible by the strong coupling from the Coulomb interaction between co-trapped ions.
+It is made possible by the coupling from the Coulomb interaction between co-trapped ions.
 Coupling between two levitated nanoparticles in vacuum has been demonstrated with optical binding~\cite{Arita2018} and via the Coulomb interaction~\cite{Slezak2019}.
 The ability to cool and control all particles via a single particle using light, while not illuminating the other co-trapped particles, can be used to minimise heating ~\cite{Millen2014, Rahman2016}, particularly when they contain internal atomic like systems such as nitrogen vacancy centers, whose internal state manipulation is highly temperature dependent.